AlanFermat/AlanFermat.github.io/_posts/2017-07-22-Neural-Network.markdown

-#### Implementation
+#### 5. Implementation

-I have a ready-to-go 3-layer neural network implemented in Matlab for you.
+I have a ready-to-go 3-layer neural network implemented in Matlab for you <a href="https://github.com/AlanFermat/2R-robotic-arm-with-neural-network/blob/master/neuralNetwork.m">here</a>.
 It can be easily translated to Python using TensorFlow or pyTorch.
 You can also build your own neural networks.

 <ul>
 	<li>A tutorial for TensorFlow users: <a href="http://web.stanford.edu/class/cs20si/"> Stanford CS 20SI</a></li>